 Thesis reporting continues after the summer.
 The writing period usually continues well into the second spring, although at least three students have managed to complete the thesis by as early as the end of their third semester in the program.
 The research results in a substantive long-form (6,500-10,000 words) journalistic work in narrative, explanatory or investigative style, under-girded with academic references.
 In recent years, several students have produced documentaries, photographic essays or multimedia projects such as this one from 2011 or this one, which NPR aired in 2013.
 Some partner programs will accept this work as the final MA project; others will require a more traditional academic thesis in addition.
 Again, this varies from partner to partner.

-Master’s projects in near-entirety, or in substantial excerpt, have appeared in Time, Foreign Policy, Buzzfeed Longform, Dissent, the Miami Herald, Huffington Post, the Boston Review, Harper’s Magazine, Al Jazeera America, the Seattle Times, City Limits, Tablet (twice), GlobalPost.com (twice), in VQR (twice), Brooklyn Quarterly, on NPR’s Latino USA and produced as a radio segment by the author for NPR’s “Morning Edition.”
+Master’s projects in near-entirety, or in substantial excerpt, have appeared in Time, Foreign Policy, the New Republic, Buzzfeed Longform, Dissent, the Miami Herald, Huffington Post, the Boston Review, Harper’s Magazine, Al Jazeera America, the Seattle Times, City Limits, Tablet (twice), GlobalPost.com (twice), in VQR (twice), Brooklyn Quarterly, on NPR’s Latino USA and produced as a radio segment by the author for NPR’s “Morning Edition.”
 Students are encouraged to publish professionally as part of the learning experience.
 Check the graduation year as we regularly post these pieces on our Facebook page real time.
 A selection of them also appear as on this site under the Student Work link.

 Along with our students, our Facebook page features the work of our alumni as they advance in the professional world.
 We also encourage the entrepreneurial efforts of our students and alumni, such as the daily Latin American News Dispatch, the creation of Andrew O’Reilly and Roque Planas (GloJo-LatAm 2011), which is now run by the current students in our GloJo-LatAm juggernaut.
 More about this initiative can also be found on the Collaborations page.